 - Building awareness of what qualities make a team player

 Karlene Pick, M.A., Mental Training Consultant, works with athletes and teams teaching mental training techniques and team building strategies.
 She received her B.A. from Saint Mary’s College and her M.A. in Sport Psychology from John F Kennedy University.
 She works with athletes in sports such as gymnastics, skating, tennis and golf, basketball, swimming, baseball, softball, volleyball, soccer, football and others.

 She has worked with the baseball teams at the University of San Diego (2000 – 2021), University of Nevada – Reno (2014 – 2015), University of Arizona (2016 – 2021), and currently, with Louisiana State University.

 Karlene is the author of the book, Winning the Mental Way: A practical guide to team building and mental training.

 She was the guest speaker for the First Lady’s Luncheon at the 1999 Northern Marianas Sports Challenge in Saipan.
 She has been a guest speaker for the University of Loughborough in the UK and a guest lecturer at the Rocky Mountain University of Health Professionals in Utah.
 She was the keynote speaker at Dominican University in February 2007 for the PsiChi Society Awards Ceremony.

-Karlene is also an Adjunct Professor in the Sport Psychology program at John F. Kennedy University.
+Karlene was formerly an Adjunct Professor in the Sport Psychology program at John F. Kennedy University.